laxeye/zga/README.md

 It's a great pleasure to know, that your software is useful.
 Please cite ZGA:

 Korzhenkov A. (2020).
 ZGA: prokaryotic genome assembly and annotation pipeline.
+URL: https://github.com/laxeye/zga/

 And of course tools it's using: